 Inn Oyado Matsumura (bilingual) This Showa-style inn, built in 1955, has been converted to a vegan property.
 Monkey Magic vegan restaurant is located on the first floor.

-Little Japan (English) Reported by a reader to have guest chefs who sometimes make vegan options and to also be in contact with a local Indian couple who make vegan food at their house and do a delivery or collection service.
+Little Japan Reported by a reader to have guest chefs who sometimes make vegan options and to also be in contact with a local Indian couple who make vegan food at their house and do a delivery or collection service.

 Sunshine City Prince Hotel (English) The Bayern Restaurant (English) on the property was reported by VegeProject Japan on their Vegemap 2nd Edition, 2019-2020 (English) to have vegan options available in the “soy foods corner” of the dinner buffet.